ducktown/duckietown.org/classes/2017/17-Montreal/index.md

 There are only 12 spots available for the class this year.
 If you are interested to be in the class, please fill out [the application form][form].
 Please be verbose with the long answer questions and include anything that might help you stand out.
 This class is a collaborative learning experience and I'm looking for a good mix of talents and personalities.

+**I invite all to come to the first class Wed Sept.
+6 @ 11:30 in rm.
+Z-210 Pavilion Claire-McNicoll.
+Decisions about admissions will be made following the first class**

+The official admissions process will require filling out a [university application form](https://admission.umontreal.ca/admission/cycles-superieurs/demande-dadmission/) if you a student at U de M and contacting Céline Bégin if you are not.

 [form]: https://goo.gl/forms/Aqh1EY4B2AlENvLr2

-There are no "prerequisites" for the course but a strong programming background, and knowledge of basic probabilities, computer vision, or control will all help.
+There are no "prerequisites" for the course but a strong programming background, as well as any knowledge of basic probabilities, computer vision, or control will all help.

 If you are not sure whether or not you would like to take the class I would encourage you to:
 * [Have a look at the site for last year's class at MIT](/classes/2016/16-MIT/index.html)